dromero-dotcom/dromero-dotcom.github.io/proj4_BookshopFcst.md

 <img src="images/proj4/AllSales.png?raw=true"/>

+It is important to mention there were three COVID-19 lockdowns in the UK in 2020 and 2021, when no physical sales took place.
+These "shocks" had a significant impact on the patterns seen until then and thus influenced the structure of the data.

 Asa proof-of-concept, the study focused on analyising sales of two books in different genres:
 * "The Alchemist" (by P. Coehlo, adult, non-fiction)